welotec/seapath-build_debian_iso/README.md

 # SEAPATH installation media

-This repository contains customizations geared towards the realtime capabilities of Welotecs RSAPC MK2 platform.
+This repository contains customizations geared towards the realtime capabilities of Welotecs RSAPC MK2 platform with the 8C/16T configuration.
 We also provide an installation image (not quite yet).
 > [!WARNING]
 > The image contains default passwords AND ssh keys.
 Make sure none of them end up on a production device
 > see section below for instructions how to change either of these.